About Spray Falls

 It then headed east and hooked up with Hwy 165.

 Heading south on Hwy 165, the road passes through the small towns of Wilkeson and Carbonado.

 Not long after a long single-lane bridge (roughly 3 miles past Carbonado), Hwy 165 splits where the right fork ascends steeply then becomes Mowich Lake Road while the left fork leads to the Carbon River Entrance Station of Mt Rainier National Park.

-Take the fork on the right, which becomes unpaved gravel road for the last 15 miles.
+I took the fork on the right, which became an unpaved gravel road for the last 15 miles.

 Related Top 10 Lists

 Visitor Comments:Got something you'd like to share or say to keep the conversation going?
 Feel free to leave a comment below...

 No users have replied to the content on this page

 Visitor Reviews of this Waterfall:If you have a waterfall story or write-up that you'd like to share, feel free to click the button below and fill out the form...

 No users have submitted a write-up/review of this waterfall